galliot-us/smart-social-distancing/README.md

 Please note that the bash script may require permissions to execute (run `chmod +x timezone.sh`)

-If you are running the processor directly from the Docker Hub repository remember to copy/paste the script in the execution folder before adding the flag ``` -e TZ=`./timezone.sh` ```.
+If you are running the processor directly from the Docker Hub repository, remember to copy/paste the script in the execution folder before adding the flag ``` -e TZ=`./timezone.sh` ```.

 #### Persisting changes